Minor-closed classes of binary functions: Matroids and polymatroids

 It is perhaps surprising that the excluded minors of $k$-polymatroidal binary functions have such a relatively simple structure.
-While there are an infinite number of excluded minors of order one, there are only finitely many excluded minors of $\mathcal{M}_k$ of order two, and the number is polynomial in $k$.
+While there are an infinite number of excluded minors of order one, there are only $\binom{k+2}{3}$ excluded minors of $\mathcal{M}_k$ of order two.

 Polymatroids and $k$-polymatroid rank functions are a generalisation of the matroid rank functions, which are the $1$-polymatroids.
 The above theorem can be applied to give the following excluded minor characterisation of binary functions with corresponding matroid rank functions.